MicrosoftDocs/windows-itpro-docs/windows/deployment/update/olympia/olympia-enrollment-guidelines.md

 ## Enrollment guidelines

 Welcome to Olympia Corp.
-Here are the steps to add your account to your PC.
+Here are the steps needed to Enroll.

 As part of Windows Insider Lab for Enterprise, you can upgrade to Windows 10 Enterprise from Windows 10 Pro.
 This upgrade is optional.
 Since certain features such as Windows Defender Application Guard are only available on Windows 10 Enterprise, we recommend you to upgrade.